Front Page Detectives

 A newly deciphered manuscript, dating back over 1,600 years, has been identified as the earliest known account of Jesus Christ’s childhood.

-This papyrus manuscript, originating from the 4th or 5th century, had been stored in a library in Hamburg, Germany, for decades and was long considered insignificant, the New York Post reported.
+This papyrus manuscript, originating from the 4th or 5th century, had been stored in a library in Hamburg, Germany, for decades and was long considered insignificant, the New York Post recently reported.

 Article continues below advertisement